gpang98/Challenge21_deep-learning-challenge/README.md

    - Feel free to download the uploaded pages so that you can also explore the dataset and gain insights.

 ## Main Results and Findings.
-The results of the testing of differnet nerula network architectures with varying numbers of hidden layers and neurons in each layer to find the best-performing model for your data are given as below:
+The results of the testing of different neural network architectures with varying numbers of hidden layers and neurons in each layer to find the best-performing model for the data are given as below:

 | Model Name | Structure                                | Accuracy | Loss    |
 |------------|------------------------------------------|----------|---------|